Willy-JL/F95Checker/README.md

  - Download below and extract
  - Double-click `F95Checker.exe` when you want to use the tool
 #### Python script (Linux):
- - Install Python ( 3.9.5 preferably ) from the official [Python website](https://www.python.org/downloads/)
+ - Install Python ( 3.9.5 preferably )
  - Download below and extract
  - Install requirements (`pip3 install --upgrade -r requirements_linux.txt`)
  - Run "F95Checker.py" with Python (`python3 F95Checker.py`) or use `F95Checker.sh`